barrucadu/memo.barrucadu.co.uk/memos/one-shot-ideas.markdown

 woods and hills around the village recently.
 The first sightings were around the time you noticed your new powers, come to think of it.

-To make matters even worse, an agent of the Conclave has just arrived in town.
+To make matters even worse, two agents of the Conclave have just arrived in town.

 #### Special mechanics